evanclough/huberman_bot/README.md

 # huberman_bot
-Chatbot using context of transcripts from Andrew Huberman's podcast.
-Useful for questions regarding health, sleep, and general self-improvement.
+GPT-3.5 based Chatbot using context of transcripts from Andrew Huberman's podcast. uCan be useful for questions regarding health, sleep, and general self-improvement.
 Made with the intention of learning how to use LangChain.

-To run locally, you'll need an openAI api key, and to paste the information you want to use as context into the data.txt file int he backend.
+To run locally, you'll first have to select the Andrew Huberman context that you want - I found success with both full transcripts, and multiple different summaries of many of his podcast episodes.
+You'll also need an OpenAI key with some credits, which you can put in a .env file in the backend.
+To start the backend, just run the main server file, to start the frontend, run npm start in the front end directory.
+You also may have to prompt engineer a bit to have success - GPT-3.5 someitmes is hesitant to answer questions on this subject.
+The little preface I put to the user question worked well enough for me, but it can surely be improved.